-If the tooth has been damaged through decay or fracture then bacteria is able to access the insider of the tooth.
+If your tooth has been damaged through decay or fracture then bacteria are able to access the insider of the tooth.
 Tooth-unfriendly sugars, bacteria and starches erode the tooth structure and cause infections.
 Dental fillings help to restore the damaged tooth and

-Contrary to popular belief, dental tourists do not necessarily have to be booking a trip for an expensive ‘big ticket’ procedure.
-In fact, there are many holidaymakers who decide to get dental care while they are away because they’ve seen how inexpensive it is, or because they have had to get emergency dental care.
+Contrary to popular belief, dental tourists need not necessarily booking a trip only for an expensive ‘big ticket’ procedure.
+In fact, many travelers decide to get dental care while they are away because they’ve seen how inexpensive it is, or because they have had to get emergency dental care.

-Dental fillings are an inexpensive option – costing a fraction of the prices at home – and the downtime out of your holiday is only a few hours.
+Dental fillings are an inexpensive option–costing a fraction of the prices at home–and the downtime from your holiday is often only a few hours.

-With all the controversy currently surrounding amalgam fillings, if you are seriously considering having yours replaced then you will save a lot of money by traveling to a dental tourism location.
+Regarding amalgam fillings, if you are concerned about the risks and seriously considering having yours replaced then you will save a lot of money by traveling to a dental tourism location.

 1: The dentist will examine the tooth to assess the extent of the damage

-2: A local anaesthetic will be administered to numb the area around the tooth
+2: A local anesthetic will be administered to numb the area around the tooth

-3: The dentist will begin to remove the damaged parts of the tooth once the numbing has taken effect (usually after 5 minutes, or so) and the tooth will be prepared for the filling
+3: Your dentist will begin to remove the damaged parts of the tooth once the numbing has taken effect (usually after five minutes, or so) and your tooth will be prepared for the filling

 4: The filling is placed inside the tooth and will be shaped, smoothed and polished